slave-blocker/voider_2/README.md

 to clean ~/.cache/go-build

-If you are not ok with these aspects of go-libp2p, use first version of voider.
+If you are not ok with these aspects of go-libp2p, use the first version of voider.

 Please do contact me for critics, suggestions, questions, kudos, and even mobbing attempts are welcome.